-7. (FOR LEAD PASTORS ONLY) What do you as the Lead Pastor need to do to improve this ministry moving forward?
+7. What does the lead pastor need to do to improve ministry moving forward?

 When you ask these seven questions, you will find answers within yourself and in the team around you.
 So, ask the questions.

-Well, it will happen when you make an intentional effort toward improvement.
+Well, it will happen when you make an intentional effort toward church improvement.

 When you do you will see that which you strive to improve actually make the improvement … and the church will advance.
-That is your prayer and mine.
+That is your prayer and it is mine.